On minimizing the training set fill distance in machine learning regression: Experimental results

 \section{Experimental results}

-We investigate the effects of minimizing the training set fill distance on regression tasks from quantum chemistry, where molecular properties are predicted on the QM7, QM8 and QM9 datasets.
+The main focus of this section is to investigate the effects of minimizing the training set fill distance on regression tasks from quantum chemistry, where molecular properties are predicted on the QM7, QM8 and QM9 datasets.
 In particular, we study the performance of FPS in comparison to several sampling baselines while using two machine learning models for prediction, KRR and FNN.
+Additionally, we empirically investigate the potential benefit of minimizing the training set fill distance for multivariate regression tasks, that is, regression tasks where the label value to predict is multidimensional.
+More precisely, we focus on the force-field prediction task on molecular trajectories from the rMD17 dataset.
+The molecular force-field consists of the per-atom forces in a molecule.

+Note that our GitHub repository\footnote{at \href{https://github.com/Fraunhofer-SCAI/Fill_Distance_Regression}{\url{https://github.com/Fraunhofer-SCAI/Fill_Distance_Regression}}} contains all the code necessary to reproduce the results we present.
+The repository includes code for downloading, reading, and preprocessing the datasets, our implementation of the FPS, regression models, and evaluation procedures.
+Furthermore, we have included a Jupyter notebook that reproduces the experiments on QM7, with a runtime of only a few minutes.